JadeOfMaar/RationalResources/Extras/RationalResourcesNuclearFamily/README.md

 - Every propellant option must require roughly 1/3 of the ThermalPower produced.

-The tables assume than an RR Fission Reactor (standard resource converter) produces 600 ThP/sec and each propellant asks for 200 ThP/sec:
+The tables assume an RR Fission Reactor (standard resource converter) produces 600 ThP/sec and each propellant asks for 200 ThP/sec:

 CRP: